British Rail Class 600

-The British Rail Class 600 Breeze was a proposed class of hydrogen-powered multiple units that was to have been converted from existing BREL Class 321 electric multiple units.
+The British Rail Class 600 Breeze was a proposed class of hydrogen fuel cell-powered multiple units that was to have been converted from existing BREL Class 321 electric multiple units.
 The project commenced in 2018, but was cancelled in 2022 before any conversions took place.

 History

 In May 2018, Alstom and Eversholt Rail Group announced that they planned to "upcycle" into hydrogen-fuelled prototypes a number of Class 321 units that were no longer needed in passenger service by Abellio Greater Anglia.
 They called the project "the first substantive industry response to the government's challenge to remove diesel rolling stock by 2040", and claimed that hydrogen power "could offer the right zero carbon solution for many parts of the [British] network".
 The technology involved in the conversion was to be based on that already employed by Alstom in developing their Coradia iLint prototype, which it had been testing in Germany since March 2017.

 The engineering study and design concept for the 'Breeze' proposal were published in January 2019, following which Alstom and Eversholt were working to develop business cases and detailed plans for both the conversion and entry-into-services processes, as well as the required infrastructure for refuelling the units in the field.
 The conversion work was to be undertaken at Alstom's facility in Widnes, Cheshire, and it was expected that completed units could be available to enter service from 2022 onwards.
 As part of the conversion, the units would be reduced from four- to three-car formations and some of the passenger saloon would be taken over for storage of hydrogen – giving an in-service passenger capacity intended to be similar to that of a two-car diesel multiple unit.

 In February 2020, Arriva Rail North (operating as 'Northern') detailed its plans for a self-contained network of Breeze units centred on Middlesbrough in Teesside, a significant hub for hydrogen production in the UK.
 A fleet of approximately twelve units would operate services on routes between Middlesbrough and Nunthorpe, Bishop Auckland, and Saltburn, with the possibility of extension to Whitby, and to Newcastle via Hartlepool and Sunderland on the Durham Coast Line.
 A maintenance and refuelling depot was to be built in the nearby area; possibly in or near Lackenby, a village immediately to the east of Middlesbrough.
-Northern indicated that they believed these services would be ideally suited to hydrogen operation, as they use lines which are unlikely to be electrified, and are short enough that the Breeze units could return to the depot each night for refuelling; likely to be an operational necessity given that the Breeze units were expected to have an operating range shorter than that of comparable diesel-powered multiple units.
+Arriva Rail North indicated that they believed these services would be ideally suited to hydrogen operation, as they use lines which are unlikely to be electrified, and are short enough that the Breeze units could return to the depot each night for refuelling; likely to be an operational necessity given that the Breeze units were expected to have an operating range shorter than that of comparable diesel-powered multiple units.